whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 1. Make sure USB injection kexts or SSDT-UIA.aml are not loaded.
 2. Download Hackintool by headkaze http://headsoft.com.au/download/mac/Hackintool.zip
 3. Under the USB tab, identify the Bluetooth port and set it as internal.
 The UVC camera can also be set as internal.
-Export and obtain the codeless injection kext and SSDTs.
+Export and obtain the codeless injection kext and SSDTs in ~/Desktop.
 Delete the SSDTs.
 4. Install the USBPorts.kext in /L*/E* (Refer to https://www.tonymacx86.com/threads/guide-usb-power-property-injection-for-sierra-and-later.222266/ for more information.).
 5. Rebuild cache and reboot.
 - Note: USBPorts.kext in /kexts/other/additional is specifically for my own X510UA-BQ490.
 Creating your own mapping is recommended to avoid shutdown/sleep errors..